oppia/oppia-web-developer-docs/Fork-and-Clone-Oppia.md

+For a detailed explanation for fork and clone, you can go to [github help page](https://help.github.com/articles/fork-a-repo/#platform-linux)

 Make sure you are in `opensource/` folder.
 Now follow the steps below :
 - Click on the `fork` button.
 It is placed on the right corner opposite to repository name `oppia/oppia`.
 ![fac1](https://user-images.githubusercontent.com/9693472/43354371-cfd77cec-9268-11e8-8b70-a89e7a00f3c9.png)